Bangkit-Capstone-C23-PS338/modul-CC/README.md

     - Create a .env file in the root directory of the project.
     - Define the following environment variables in the .env file:
     - CREDENTIALS: The credentials for accessing Google Cloud Firestore.
-    - ECRET_KEY: Secret key used for JWT token generation.
+    - SECRET_KEY: Secret key used for JWT token generation.
     - GOOGLE_APPLICATION_CREDENTIALS: Path to the Google Cloud credentials JSON file.
 5. Start the API server:
     ```bash